JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Rate Limiting
 - Currently users can spam the refresh button, limit it so that this is not possible

+## Highlight possible voicings
+- When rendering the fretboard for 7th chords or triads for example, I should do a simple check for possible shapes that can be played.
+These can be notes that are on adjacent frets, no more than 3 for example with triads.
+I will have to work on the implementation until it will helpful
+- Only include 3 adjacent strings and +2 frets at most from the middle

+## Testing sign up experience
+Previously I noticed that the redirect page to github was buggy.
+Test some common scenarios and perhaps remove github from the providers.
+- When signing up with email, show a toast that the user needs to verify their email before being able to sign in
+- Leave only Spotify as the provider

+# To be developed in v2

+## Multiple Scale Selection
+Allow users to select 2 or more scales at once, displaying multiple fretboards.
+I must pay attention to both fretboards being fully visible, although they will have to become smaller.
+##### If the keys themselves are almost never accurate, how can we trust the bars and smaller subsections?
+Let's leave this for a possible update and ship it without this feature
+## Play mode
+When we click play, we start the play along experience
+- Use the bars and add some sort of indicator to show the progress
+- Add a tick on each beat, play a sound if the users wants to function as a metronome
+- We can loop over all of the beats
+- Sections can be used to change the track info displayed
+- Each section will display  the tempo, key , mode, time-signature
+- For segments, try to use the pitch and timbre, but learn first what they represent
+- For tatums, as they are less than a beat, we can have some sort of visual indicator but no sound or progress on the bar
+- Scale schematics and chords will display in the middle of the image while track is playing
+- Let's try to play it using a the user's own spotify account
+- The image, name and artist will shift to the bottom
+- Allow user to mute the track and only use the metronome, or just hear the track to play along

 ## Chord Progressions
 - Chord Progressions - This one I'm not too sure about.
 I could display some common chord progressions starting from the key of the song as the I chord, but I do not know if I can extract the chord progression of the song itself.
 Maybe by analyzing the sections/bars.

-## Multiple Scale Selection
-Allow users to select 2 or more scales at once, displaying multiple fretboards.
-I must pay attention to both fretboards being fully visible, although they will have to become smaller.

-## Highlight possible voicings
-- When rendering the fretboard for 7th chords or triads for example, I should do a simple check for possible shapes that can be played.
-These can be notes that are on adjacent frets, no more than 3 for example with triads.
-I will have to work on the implementation until it will helpful
-- Only include 3 adjacent strings
+## Shazam-like integration
+- Activate the mic to detect a song
+- Afterwards search for that song and open the track details page Possible APIs: [Audd](https://audd.io/) or [AcrCloud](https://www.acrcloud.com/) We need to use the recorded audio from the mic to make a call to an api/service to detect the song